-For example, a poor thoracic position can lead to a forward head posture, ultimately resulting in neck pain and stiffness.
-Downstream, your thoracic position can also alter your lordotic curve which can contribute to low back pain.
+For example, a poor thoracic position can lead to a forward head posture, ultimately resulting in neck pain, stiffness and even headaches.

 It doesn't end there, a poor thoracic position can also cause internal rotation of your shoulder joint, which can result in shoulder pain and a decreased range of motion.